 Columbia Child Care Accident Lawyer

-As a family-owned and operated law firm, Auger & Auger believes that the childcare industry should be held to the highest standards possible.
+As a family-owned and operated law firm, Auger & Auger Accident and Injury Lawyers believes that the childcare industry should be held to the highest standards possible.
 When you contact our Columbia childcare accident lawyer following an incident, we will take immediate steps to ensure that your child is not subjected to further harm or negligence.

 Discovering that your child has been injured or harmed by neglect while in paid childcare is devastating and overwhelming.
 Unfortunately, these accidents happen frequently, and inadequate supervision is often a contributing factor.
 Both you and your child are entitled to compensation for injuries sustained through the negligence or incompetent behavior of another.